 Note: A digital healthcare guidance solution can make your job much easier by pointing employees in the right direction in the moment they’re searching for care.

 Provide educational resources to support employee healthcare decisions

 Of course, along with identifying areas to manage your healthcare spend, it’s equally important to educate and encourage employees to take advantage of the best care options available to them.
 Only about one-third of employees have a solid understanding of their healthcare options, according to the International Foundation of Employee Benefit Plans.
 Confusion and concerns surrounding COVID-19 can make for an even murkier landscape.
 That’s why it’s essential to educate employees on your company’s healthcare options and develop a long-term engagement strategy to drive utilization of your benefits.
 You can do this by:

 - Creating an exclusive, well-organized intranet or benefits portal.
 Post health plan options, necessary forms, links to benefits and resources, enrollment calendars, and any other information that might be helpful.

 - Using a multilayer approach to communicating benefits information.
 Create a year-round educational campaign that includes emails, fliers, instant message reminders, webinars, and workshops where employees can learn about their health benefits and ask questions.

 - Generating a healthy feedback loop.
 Set a clear expectation that employees can (and should) ask questions and share feedback with your team.
 Encourage them to give constructive critiques on everything from your healthcare offerings to how those offerings are presented.

-Preparing your health benefits strategy for 2022 may be more challenging in light of COVID-19, but it’s also an exciting time to drive engagement with your existing healthcare options and explore ways to manage healthcare costs for you and your employees.
+Your health benefits strategy in 2022 may be more challenging in light of COVID-19, but it’s also an exciting time to drive engagement with your existing healthcare options and explore ways to manage healthcare costs for you and your employees.
 By investing in the right programs now and guiding employees to make smarter choices, you can ensure everyone gets the care they need next year while keeping your program on track.